Don't Let Me Be the Last to Know: Music video

 The music video for "Don't Let Me Be the Last to Know" was directed by American photographer Herb Ritts, and shot at Key Biscayne in Miami, Florida in the last week of January 2001.
 Spears revealed she was inspired by Janet Jackson's video for "Love Will Never Do (Without You)" (1990) to select Ritts as the video's director.
 According to Ritts, the singer "wanted to do something fresh.
 There was one outfit, no dancing, and that meant that it boiled down to her.
 She really had to act the song, and she was very impressive."
 He also revealed that the video was set at "a funky beach shack" similar to the videos for Madonna's "Cherish" and Chris Isaak's "Wicked Game" (both from 1989).
 "The story is, pretty much, Britney longing for him to tell her the words", said Ritts, who was impressed with the chemistry between the singer and her on-screen boyfriend, played by French model Brice Durand.
 Spears' real-life boyfriend at the time Justin Timberlake, however, "was said to be miffed at Spears' kissing scenes with French model", according to Jennifer Vineyard of MTV.
 Spears' mother, Lynne, also considered the original music video too racy at the time because it contained sexual material.
 Parts of the video were edited before its release to the public.

-The music video debuted at number one on MTV's TRL on March 2, 2001.
+The music video premiered on MTV's Total Request Live on March 2, 2001 and peaked at number one on the countdown.
 The video begins with Spears and her boyfriend in a hammock.
 Cuts of her cuddling with her love interest beside a fire are also included.
-We also see her and her boyfriend on the seashore doing a love scene.
 Inside a tiki hut, Spears exclaims the words she wants her boyfriend to know.
 In the second half of the video, she is seen on a tree where her boyfriend reaches for her.
 There are also scenes where she is running on the beach and her boyfriend is chasing after her.
 Spears wears only a bikini top and a pair of cutoff shorts during the whole video, going barefoot throughout.
 The music video was considered by Spears to be "the funnest [sic] video I've ever done."
 An alternate footage of the video can be found on the DVD of Spears' first compilation album Greatest Hits: My Prerogative (2004).
 Vineyard described the footage as the one that "makes the most use of Britney's body of work, with the spaceman from "Oops!...
 I Did It Again", an opening door from "My Prerogative" and one love interest from "Toxic" all making cameos".
+The track received a nomination at the 2001 Billboard Music Video Awards for Best Adult Contemporary Clip of the Year.